In the beginning…

 Of course, the fly in the ointment is we don’t have [expletive] replicators or [expletive] transporters.
 They don’t exist.
 As of this writing, they are fantasies.
 Star Trek had to invent them in order to get to their perfect utopia and skirt the very real, tangible burden of having to live in a world of limited resources.

 Rule No. 1: You cannot compel or expect people to obtain a goal which is patently unobtainable.

-Typical Star Trek: we can’t manage money wisely or fairly; therefore, lets not learn how to manage money wisely or fairly, lets just wish it away.
+Typical Star Trek: we can’t manage money wisely or fairly; therefore, let us not learn how to manage money wisely or fairly, let us just wish it away.
 Itself, this reasoning is borrowed from the most flawed of conclusions: Let us not master our temptations, let us simply get rid of them (money, guns, whatever is currently out of vogue).

 Giving a man all the money he can spend or all the bread he can eat, giving a woman all the dresses she can wear, won’t change the inner person.
 The same is true for taking.

-On the contrary, if our politicians and Hollywood celebrities are any indication, such bounties only make petty, power-crazed monsters.
+On the contrary, if our politicians and Hollywood celebrities are any indications, such bounties only make petty, power-crazed monsters.